Decompression sickness: First aid

 All cases of decompression sickness should be treated initially with the highest available concentration of oxygen until hyperbaric oxygen therapy (100% oxygen delivered in a hyperbaric chamber) can be provided.
 Mild cases of the "bends" and some skin symptoms may disappear during descent from high altitude; however, it is recommended that these cases still be evaluated.
 Neurological symptoms, pulmonary symptoms, and mottled or marbled skin lesions should be treated with hyperbaric oxygen therapy if seen within 10 to 14 days of development.
 Early recompression has a history of better outcomes and less treatment being needed.

 Normobaric oxygen administered at as close to 100% as practicable is known to be beneficial based on observed bubble reduction and symptom resolution.
 For this reason, diver training in oxygen administration, and a system for administering a high percentage of inspired oxygen at quantities sufficient for plausible evacuation scenarios, is desirable.
 Where oxygenation may be compromised the administration rate should be adjusted to ensure that the best practicable supplementation is maintained until supplies can be replenished.

-There is no need for air breaks during oxygen first aid as the partial pressure is too for acute oxygen toxicity, and the duration is too short for pulmonary toxicity to develop except in exceptional cases.
+There is no need for air breaks during oxygen first aid as the partial pressure is too low for acute oxygen toxicity, and the duration is too short for pulmonary toxicity to develop except in exceptional cases.
 During a prolonged evacuation from a remote place, sufficient air breaks will naturally occur while eating, drinking and taking bathroom breaks.

 A horizontal position is preferable during evacuation if possible, with the recovery position recommended for unconscious divers, as there is evidence that inert gas washout is improved in horizontal subjects, and that large arterial bubbles tend to distribute towards the head in upright positions.
 A head down position is thought to be harmful in DCS.

 Oral hydration is often used if the person is fully conscious; fluids are typically isotonic, without alcohol, carbonation or caffeine, as diving is known to cause dehydration, and rehydration is known to reduce post-dive venous gas emboli.
 Intravascular rehydration is commonly used if trained medical professionals are present.
 Glucose-free isotonic crystalloid solutions are preferred.
 Case evidence shows that aggressive rehydration can be life-saving in severe cases.

 Non-steroidal anti-inflammatory drug (NSAID), along with hyperbaric oxygen, improves the rate of recovery.
 The most commonly used NSAIDs are aspirin, ibuprofen, and naproxen; all available over the counter in most countries.
 Paracetamol (acetaminophen) is generally not considered an NSAID because it has only minor anti-inflammatory activity.
 Corticosteroids, pentoxyphylline, aspirin, lidocaine and nicergoline have been used in early management of DCS, but there is insufficient evidence on their effectiveness.

 Divers are often kept comfortably warm, as warmth can help eliminate gas more quickly, but overheating aggravates neurological injury.